How to Implement Continuous, Real-Time Performance Management

 Implementing Continuous Performance Management: A Step-by-Step Process

-Now that you know some of the benefits of continuous performance management, it’s time to learn how to implement it.
+Now that you know some of the benefits of a continuous performance management system, it’s time to learn how to implement it.

 The steps below outline everything you need to implement a continuous performance management system, including training, feedback standards, and a unified system.